rqlite/rqlite/DOC/CLI.md

 # Command Line Interface
 rqlite comes with a CLI, which makes it easier to interact with a rqlite system.
 It is installed in the same directory as the node binary `rqlited`.

-> :warning: **Only enter one command at a time at CLI.
-Don't enter multiple commands at once, separated by ;** While it may work, mixing reads and writes to the database in a single CLI command results in undefined behavior.
+> **⚠ WARNING: Only enter one command at a time at CLI.
+Don't enter multiple commands at once, separated by ;**
+> While it may work, mixing reads and writes to the database in a single CLI command results in undefined behavior.

 An example session is shown below.
 ```sh